Aetopia/NVIDIA-Driver-Downloader/README.md

 2. `-list`: Return a list of driver versions.
 Combine with `-type` to filter out Game Ready or Studio drivers.
 3. `-unpack <Driver File>`: Unpack only the display driver from a driver package.
 4. `-studio`: Set the driver type to Studio.
 (Default: Game Ready)
-5. `-dir`: Specify the directory where the driver should be downloaded.
+5. `-dir`: Specify the output directory.

 # Releases
 **Find pre-compiled binaries here:**